hypertidy/vapour/README.md

 allowing specifying an *extent* and *dimensions* as a minimum, and this works for data sources that contain *overviews* (or pyramid levels-of-detail) as it automatically chooses an appropriate level for the request made.
-This works for files, urls, database connections, and all the various ways of specifying GDAL data sources.
+This works for files, urls, database connections, online tiled image servers, and all the various ways of specifying GDAL data sources.

 The workflows available are intended to support development of applications in R for these vector and [raster